PayZoll-Orgs/PayZoll-1.0.0-P2/README.md

 ## 🚀 Overview

 PayZoll bridges the gap between traditional Web2 payroll systems and next-generation Web3 solutions.
 Our platform has been successfully implemented on multiple chains:
-- **EVM:** Basic native transfers, simple logging, and limited security.
+- **EVM Chains:** Basic native transfers, simple logging, and limited security.
-- **Aptos:** Early experimentation with multi-chain capabilities.

 Now, we are building a more robust and stable version on **Stellar** to fully leverage its advanced blockchain features for secure, bulk, multi-token payroll processing.